Book of Hours, Cat beating cymbal, from a marginal cycle of images of the funeral of Renard the Fox, Walters Manuscript W.102, fol. 78v detail

-CLIO - Online catalog of the Columbia University Libraries, including Barnard Library, but excluding Teachers College and the Law Library.
+CLIO - The online catalog of the Columbia University Libraries, including Barnard Library, but excluding Teachers College and the Law Library.

 Medieval Civilization call number range: CB 351-355